About Emergency Food and Shelter Program

 The EFSP National Board will soon make funds available for Local Boards to award.

-For Funding Year 2021, $130 million in annual funding has been set aside for Phase 39 & $400 million has been set aside to the American Rescue Plan Act (ARPA) of 2021.
+For Fiscal Year 2022, $130 million in annual funding has been set aside for Phase 40.